cepdnaclk/Pera_Rides/docs/README.md

 ## Testing

-Testing done on hardware and software, detailed + summarized results
+Testing done on hardware and software, detailed

 ## Detailed budget